 A safety razor with a single blade is the best way to a close shave.
-For those seeking how to shave your face with a safety razor read on.
+For those seeking how to shave your face read these simple wet shaving instructions.

 First up, best ensure that your face is clean and has been relaxed with hot water.
 Never attempt to shave without first having a hot shower or bath.
 Hot water and soap softens the beard, opens pores and cleanses the skin.
 Immediatley after a hot shower is the best time to shave.
 Did you know that;

 Massage ordinary soap or facial scrub into your stubble whilst still in the shower and leave it there for a few minutes to soften the hair follicles.
 If you don't have the time for a shower use a hot, wet face cloth and leave it on your face for a minute or two.
 The more you can soften the hair on your face the more relaxed your skin will become too and the more pleasurable and easier the experience will be.

 When you are ready to start fill a sink with hot water, dip your badger brush into the hot water, shake off the excess then swirl the tip of the brush lightly into your favorite shaving product.
 Apply the loaded brush to your face in a circular motion.
 This will whip up a thick moist lather lifting each hair of your beard whilst protecting and lubricating the skin.